Vitamin D deficiency: Co-supplementation with vitamin K

 The combination of vitamin D and vitamin K supplements has been shown in trials to improve bone quality.
 As high intake of vitamin D is a cause of raised calcium levels (hypercalcemia), the addition of vitamin K may be beneficial in helping to prevent vascular calcification, particularly in people with chronic kidney disease.

-Bioavailability

-Not all D3 deficiencies can be effectively supplemented or treated with vitamin D3 on its own.
-Older people or those who have fatty liver or metabolic syndrome have a reduced ability to absorb vitamin D3.
-In addition, in overweight or obese persons, excessive adipose tissue can sequester D3 from the circulation and reduce its access to other tissues.
-With age or in obesity, metabolic activation of D3 may be reduced by liver steatosis or by microbiome imbalance.
-Since Vitamin D is fat-soluble, it's advised to be taken with a meal high in fat since it significantly increase its uptake in healthy individuals.

-For vitamin D3 to perform its hormonal roles, it is converted into its biologically active metabolite, calcifediol, also known as 25-hydroxyvitamin D3, an activation occurring by a hydroxylation reaction in the liver via the cytochrome P450 system, and in the gut microbiome.

 Epidemiology

 The estimated percentage of the population with a vitamin D deficiency varies based on the threshold used to define a deficiency.

 Recommendations for 25(OH)D serum levels vary across authorities, and probably vary based on factors like age; calculations for the epidemiology of vitamin D deficiency depend on the recommended level used.